TechnoByteJS/civitai-backup-tool/README.md

 # CivitAI Backup Tool

-## Download all image posted by an user
+## Download all images posted by an user

 ```bash
 node download-all-images.mjs USERNAME